 I'm taking hormone therapy for menopause symptoms, and my monthly menstrual periods have returned.
 Is this normal?

-Some forms of hormone replacement therapy for menopause may cause monthly bleeding.
+Some forms of menopause hormone therapy may cause monthly bleeding.
 This includes cyclic hormone therapy preparations that contain a combination of estrogen and a progestin.
 The progestin is used to prevent endometrial cancer if you have an intact uterus.

-Hormone replacement therapy can result in bleeding that may be light or may be as heavy as a normal period.
-If you have concerns about your bleeding, you should see your doctor or health care provider.
+Menopause hormone therapy can result in bleeding that may be light or may be as heavy as a normal period.
+If you're concerned about your bleeding, make an appointment to see your doctor or health care provider.

 Potential causes of abnormal bleeding during or after menopause include: